avs-dvk-workshop/avs-dvk-workshop.github.io/_posts/2019-05-03-7-talk-to-alexa.md

 ### Try a Multi-Turn interaction

-* Say "Alexa", then ask "Set an alarm for 12:30".
-You should receive a response asking you to clarify AM or PM.
-Respond to the question with "Afternoon".
-If you have DEBUG9 active, scroll up until you see **Listening...** - right above that you'll see that the state of the **Audio Input Processor** (AIP) has changed from `IDLE` to `EXPECTING_SPEECH` and then `RECOGNIZING` - without you speaking the wake word!
+* Say "Alexa", then ask "Set a timer".
+You should receive a response asking you for how long.
+Respond to the question with "15 seconds".
+In the terminal, scroll up until you see **Listening...** - right above that you'll see that the state of the **Audio Input Processor** (AIP) has changed from `IDLE` to `EXPECTING_SPEECH` and then `RECOGNIZING` - without you speaking the wake word!
 Typically, the AIP is triggered by the **Wake Word Engine** running on the client - but in this case, it's been activated via a **Directive** delivered down to your client from the cloud.
+You can turn off the timer when it goes off by saying: "Alexa, stop."

 ![AIP_multiturn](../assets/AIP_Multi.png)